kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-items.md

 #Inventory Items

-To introduce working with inventory-type items, we'll start with a simple UI-Button that allows a user to select an item to be added to the inventory system.
+To introduce the topic of working with inventory-type items, we'll start with a simple UI-Button that allows a user to select an item to be added to the inventory system.

+###PickUp Items

+###UI-Button to add PickUp to Inventory

 ![](/assets/Screen Shot 2019-03-27 at 7.22.47 AM.png)